National Institute of Technology, Raipur: Postgraduate education

 The institute also offers post graduate programmes in science and engineering viz; leading to a Master of Science (M.Sc.) and Master of Technology (M.Tech.).
 The Department of Computer Applications offers a three-year post-graduate programme, Master of Computer Applications (MCA).
 Institute's most of the academic departments offer Doctor of Philosophy (PhD) degree programmes under their own respective HODs.

 Central Library

 The Central Library of NIT, Raipur has a collection of more than 1 crore documents consisting of text books, reference books and back volume journals.
 Besides it has subscription to a good numbers of print journals and online resources.
 The library automation program through LibSys7- Library management software is in progress .It caters to the information and documents need of nearly 5000 users consisting of Faculty members, staff, B.Tech/M.Tech/MCA students and research scholars.

 Rankings

-National Institute of Technology, Raipur (NITRR) was ranked 64 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2021.
+National Institute of Technology, Raipur (NITRR) was ranked 71 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.
+It was the highest ranked engineering college in Chhattisgarh, with IIT Bhilai being the only other college in the Top 100 (ranked 73).